 Our doctors choose carefully which and when radiographs are taken.
 There are many guidelines that we follow.
 Radiographs allow us to see everything we cannot see with our own eyes.
 Radiographs enable us to detect cavities in between your teeth, determine bone level, and analyze the health of your bone.
 We can also examine the roots and nerves of teeth, diagnose lesions such as cysts or tumors, as well as assess damage when trauma occurs.
 The information gathered on digital radiographs is invaluable when managing impacted teeth.

 Dental radiographs are important aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
-Dr. Rentschler and Dr. Bruksch utilize Digital Imaging Technologies within the office.
+Dr. Bruksch utilizes Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.

 Digital X-rays offer more precision since we view the image on an HD computer monitor, rather than holding up a 35mm film up to the light.
 Digital X-rays results in 1/6th the radiation exposure to you.